BuddyForms/BuddyForms/readme.txt

 == Changelog ==
 = 2.5.28 - 18 Dec 2020 =
-* Fix issue related to PHP code in the HTML of template files.
+* Fixed issue related to PHP code in the HTML of template files.
+* Fixed issue related with Featured Image and Dropzone library.

 = 2.5.27 - 17 Dec 2020 =
 * Add a default page for submissions after enable the plugin.